2 Core Symptoms that define Autism Spectrum Disorder

 The immersion disorder is observed in most autistic children with significant delays in language development.
 What is problematic about immersion disorder is that it accompanies intellectual impairment.
 The brain repeats self-discharging, which is thought to cause contraction and damage to nerve tissue.
 The worse the immersion disorder is, children are less responsive to treatment and often show intellectual impairment after treatment.
 The immersion disorder is more severe in its effects compared to a sensory processing disorder.
 It causes irrevocable damage in the brain tissues.
 To treat autism in children with immersion disorder, it is essential to stop this degeneration process urgently.
 I believe putting children with a severe immersion disorder in training, educating, and expecting improvement are not different from teaching children suffering in a fire pit about social skills.

 Autonomic nervous dysregulation – Anxiety disorder, phobic disorder, indigestion, unstable sleep, arousal control disorder

 Since the improvement of sensory processing disorders is the beginning of autism treatment, the recovery of the autonomic nervous system corresponds to the completion of the treatment.
 When I treat autistic children, I do not consider rapid improvement in social skills as the end of the treatment.
-In many cases, they would relapse and re-degenerate after stopping the treatment.
-What gives me confidence about treatment is the full recovery of the autonomic nervous system.
+In many cases, they would relapse and re-degenerate after stopping the medicine.
+What gives me confidence about treatment is the complete recovery of the autonomic nervous system.
 The recovery of the autonomic nervous system is an important milestone in autism treatment.
 The following are brief overviews of individual symptoms of autonomic nervous system abnormalities:

 a.
 Anxiety and phobic disorders